|

 houses shops, restaurants, art galleries, business offices and the renowned

-central spine and a five-story hipped-roof annex connected to the rear
+projecting from a central spine and a five-story hipped-roof annex connected

-façade, the building symbolized General Motors' dominant position in the
+to the rear façade, the building symbolized General Motors' dominant position

 Tour Map